Wisdom of Solomon 6–9

 Cite Share

-The figure of Wisdom appears only infrequently in the Bible, but where she does, she makes for some the most intriguing passages in all of Scripture.
+The figure of Wisdom appears only infrequently in the Bible, but where she does, she makes for some of the most intriguing passages in all of Scripture.
 She is far more often depicted in the Christian East than the West, and so Orthodox tradition will be our focus.

 In this icon, Wisdom is a royal figure (Wisdom 8:3; 9:4, see also 9:10).
 Seated on a throne at the centre of this icon, she wears a crown and holds a sceptre.
 Only by Wisdom can kings rule well (Wisdom 6:9).